raygun101/MarkupKit/README.md

     @property (nonatomic) CGFloat weight;

+The `anchor` property is used to specify a set of anchor values for a view.
+It is used in conjunction with the `LMAnchorView` layout view class:

+    @property (nonatomic) LMAnchor anchor;

 The following properties are added to allow the components of a view's layout margin to be set individually:

     @property (nonatomic) CGFloat layoutMarginTop;